marcelodeleon/raster/README.md

-# Razterizador.
+# Raster.

-Obligatorio realizado por Marcelo de León.
-El rasterizador implementado cumple con todas las características obligatorias:
+Implementation of a graphic raster with the following characteristics:
-    - Rasterización de modelos OBJ (Knight configurado).
+    - Rasterization of OBJ models.
-    - Malla de alambre.
+    - Wireframes.
-    - Soporte de una luz puntual.
+    - Support for one point light.
-    - Sombreado por medio de Goraud shading.
+    - Implementation of Goraud shading.
-    - Mapeo de texturas con filtrado bilineal.
-    - Rotación controlable con las flechas del teclado.

-El obligatorio no implementa características opcionales.

-## Entorno compatible.
-El obligatorio es autocontenido y compatible con Linux.
-Desarrollado en la máquina virtual provista por la cátedra, utilizando el Framework de Texturas.

-Para ejecutar, simplemente correr el comando ```./run.sh``` en la raíz del proyecto.
+    - Texture mapping with bilineal filtering.
+    - Rotation of models.

-## Configuración del teclado.
+## Environment.

-_Activar/Desactivar_
+For the time being only working in Linux.

+To execute, run ```./run.sh``` at the project root.

+## Keyboard Configuration.

+_Enable/Disable_
 m -> Wireframe
 p -> Goraud shader
 s -> Specular
 z -> Z-buffer
 b -> Backface culling
-l -> Luz
+l -> Light

-Rotación del modelo utilizando las flechas del teclado.
+Rotate the model with the arrow keys.
-Traslacion hacia atrás -> i
+Translate backwards -> i
-Traslacion hacia adelante -> o
+Translate forward -> o